mesosphere/konvoy-image-builder/docs/cli/konvoy-image_build_aws.md

       --ami-groups stringArray           a list of AWS groups which are allowed use the image, using 'all' result in a public image
-      --ami-regions stringArray          a list of regions to publish amis --ami-users stringArray            a list AWS user accounts which are allowed use the image --aws-instance-type string         instance type used to build the AMI; the type must be present in the region in which the AMI is built
-      --containerd-version string        the version of containerd to install --dry-run                          do not create artifacts, or delete them after creating.
+      --ami-regions stringArray          a list of regions to publish amis --ami-users stringArray            a list AWS user accounts which are allowed use the image --containerd-version string        the version of containerd to install --dry-run                          do not create artifacts, or delete them after creating.
 Recommended for tests.
       --extra-vars strings               flag passed Ansible's extra-vars -h, --help                             help for aws
+      --instance-type string             instance type used to build the AMI; the type must be present in the region in which the AMI is built
       --kubernetes-version string        The version of kubernetes to install.
 Example: 1.21.6 --overrides strings                a comma separated list of override YAML files --packer-manifest string           provide the path to a custom packer manifest